GregoryDRowe/zulip/templates/zerver/help/start-a-call.md

 If you are self-hosting, you will need to [create a Zoom application][zoom-configuration] to use this integration.

+{tab|webex}

+Zulip supports Webex as the video chat provider using an OAuth integration.
+You can set it up as follows:

+{settings_tab|organization-settings}

+1. Under **Other settings** set **Video chat provider** to **Webex**.

+1. Click **Save changes**.

+Any user who creates a video call link using the instructions above will be prompted to link a Webex account with their Zulip account.

+If you are self-hosting, you will need to [create a Webex application][webex-configuration] to use this integration.

 {tab|disable}

 You can also disable the video call button for your organization by